4ms/stm32mp1-baremetal/examples/multicore_a7/README.md

 But this isn't the wakeup call we perform in order to start Core1.
 This wakeup call is done by U-boot (I think -- it may be done by Core0 while still in BOOTROM.
 I'll update this if I discover more).
-Anyways, it soon wakes up, [A25C] acknowledges and [A308] ends the IRQ, and [04E0] then goes back to sleep if it wasn't IRQ0.
+Anyways, it soon wakes up, [A25C] acknowledges and [A308] ends the IRQ.

+[04E0] Then it goes back to sleep if it wasn't IRQ0.
 If it was IRQ0, it [5fe4] proceeds to [333a] check and clear some RCC flags registers and then [600E] reads backup register 4 in the TAMP peripheral for a [6012] magic number (0xCA7FACE0).
 I don't understand under what circumstances this particular magic number is used, I suspect this code is shared between Core0 and Core1.
 In any case, Core1 doesn't ever get this magic number, but it continues along and [6028] clears that backup